-- The secondary appliance must be empty from any configuration, The only configuration that should be is on the HW level (if LAN interface configured on the Active, then the same Port should be configured on the Standby)
+- The secondary appliance must not have any configuration.
+The only configuration should be on the hardware level (if a LAN interface is configured on the Active member, then the same Port should be configured on the Standby member).

-- There is a need to connect both of the appliance's LANs [for example LAN1 from each appliance] to a same switch (to have the same Network Segment).
+- Connect both of the appliances' LANs (for example LAN1 from each appliance) to the same switch (to have the same Network Segment).

-- Bridge/switch configurations are currently not supported in cluster configuration.
-If any exists, there is a need to delete them before start configuring the cluster (in the WebUI -> Device -> Local Network), as showed in the image below:
+- Bridge/switch configurations are currently not supported in a cluster configuration.
+If any such configuration exists, delete it before you start configuring the cluster in WebUI -> Device -> Local Network:

 2. Choose the Configure as primary member option:

-4. In the next window configure the network settings according to the below image;
+4. In the next window, configure the network settings according to the image below:

 5. For each Port/Network in the cluster, repeat step 4.

-3. Enter the same password for initial the cluster.
+3. Enter the same password for initializing the cluster.

-5. Click on "Finish".
-The confirmation notification will appear by letting you know that this appliance will be the 'secondary' cluster member.
-Click Yes.
+5. Click on Finish.
+The confirmation notification will appear, letting you know that this appliance will be the secondary cluster member.
+Click on Yes.

-- The secondary member will appeared with only one button in the panel Device as showed below:
+- The secondary member will appear with only one button in the panel: Device.

-- The primary member will be appeared as showed below:
+- The primary member will appear as below:

-- To verify that the cluster configuration has been successfully established, run the below commands from SSH [Expert mode] as described below:
+- To verify that the cluster configuration has been successfully established, run the below commands from SSH (Expert mode): 'cphaprob state' and 'cphaprob –l list'

 Run the following commands from expert mode:

-- fw debug sfwd on TDERROR_ALL_ALL=5 - [on both members] it's critical to run that command at the same time.
+- 'fw debug sfwd on TDERROR_ALL_ALL=5' on both members.
+It is critical that you run this command at the same time.

-- Then collect the debugs from; $FWDIR/log/sfwd.elg from both members.
+- Collect the debugs from $FWDIR/log/sfwd.elg from both members.